Welcome to my healing guide! This guide will provide builds and tips for becoming a better PvE healer

 Attributes

-Healers universally use magicka as their primary resource pool, so drop all 64 of your attribute points into magicka.
-Your skills do more healing based on your Max Magicka value (or Stamina, whichever is higher), so it is ideal to build this value as high as possible
+All 64 attribute points go into magicka.
+Your skills do more healing based on your Max Magicka value (or Stamina, whichever is higher), so it is ideal to build your magicka as high as possible

 Race